 Located only 40 miles south of Anchorage, Girdwood is a small town enveloped by forests, mountains, and striking glaciers.
 Anchorage locals have made Girdwood one of their favorite weekend getaway destinations.

 Here, you’ll find a fabulous dining scene as well as plenty of great lodging options.
-From Girdwood, you can also explore some of the top Alaska destinations, including Prince William Sound and the Kenai Peninsula.
+You can also explore some of the top Alaska destinations from Girdwood, including Prince William Sound and the Kenai Peninsula.

 While checking out the town, be sure to keep your eyes out for moose and Ptarmigans (Alaska’s official bird).
 These animals are known to roam pretty close to town and don’t shy away from walking the streets of Girdwood on a regular basis!